Hyperparameter Transfer Laws for Non-Recurrent Multi-Path Neural Networks: Methods

 \subsection{Initialization and architectural conventions}

-\textbf{Depth units and notation.} We study non-recurrent feedforward models and use a unified depth index $\ell$ to denote \emph{depth units}---the units with respect to which we state our depthwise scaling laws.
-The mapping from implementation details to depth units is architecture-dependent.
+\paragraph{Depth units and notation.} We study non-recurrent feedforward models and use a unified depth index $\ell$ to denote depth units, i.e., the units with respect to which we state depthwise learning-rate scaling laws.
+The mapping from implementation details to depth units is architecture-dependent, but follows a common convention: we count sequential update-bearing units along the input--output backbone after contracting fixed local branch templates.
+A plain affine or convolutional transform followed by a pointwise nonlinearity contributes one depth unit, and each residual aggregation/update contributes one depth unit.
+Fixed $O(1)$ internal structure inside a branch or block is absorbed into the local template.
+Operations such as reshaping, pooling, concatenation, and normalization placement do not by themselves create new depth units when their Jacobians remain bounded at initialization; they affect constants in the update budget rather than the leading depth exponent.

 \textbf{Fan-in and activation statistics.} For a weight tensor $W$, we denote by $\fan_{\mathrm{in}}(W)$ the number of inputs contributing to one output.
 For a linear layer $W\in\mathbb{R}^{d_{\mathrm{out}}\times d_{\mathrm{in}}}$, we have $\fan_{\mathrm{in}}(W)=d_{\mathrm{in}}$.
 For a convolution with kernel support $\mathcal{K}\subset\mathbb{Z}^d$ of size $|\mathcal{K}|=k$ and $C_{\mathrm{in}}$ input channels, $\fan_{\mathrm{in}}(W)=k\,C_{\mathrm{in}}$.
 Throughout, $\sigma(\cdot)$ denotes a pointwise activation function.
 We also define the gating factor $q := \mathbb{E}[\sigma'(Z)^2]$ for $Z\sim\mathcal{N}(0,1)$.
 In our theoretical proofs we use ReLU, in which case $q=1/2$.
 Under the mean-field normalization where pre-activations are $O(1)$ at initialization, fan-in initialization can be written as